voskobovich/yii2-dynamic-image/README.md

 See example
 ------------

-Suppose the original image is available at URL
+Suppose the original image is available at URL.
 ```
 http://domain.com/uploads/images/post/2/imagesha1andmd5has.png
 ```
 and you want to get it at a rate of 300x400 pixels.
-Simply add the desired dimensions in the name of the image as shown below
+Simply add the desired dimensions in the name of the image as shown below.
 ```
 http://domain.com/uploads/images/post/2/300x400_imagesha1andmd5has.png
 ```
 Not bad, right?

 But what if one size does not matter and system need to find it?
-In this case, you need to specify a zero instead of the desired value
+In this case, you need to specify a zero instead of the desired value.
 ```
 http://domain.com/uploads/images/post/2/300x0_imagesha1andmd5has.png
 ```